microsoft/AI-Robot-Challenge-Lab/README.md

 Uses sensors data and custom visualization markers to develop robot capabilities in a 3d environment.
 Features:
   - Motion planning: the process of breaking down a desired movement task into discrete motions that satisfy movement constraints and possibly optimize some aspect of the movement.
-  - Object detection: vizualization and recognition of objects using the camera, for example recognizing cubes of different colors.
+  - Object detection: visualization and recognition of objects using the camera, for example recognizing cubes of different colors.
   - Calibration: geometric camera calibration is used to estimate parameters internal to the camera that affect the image processing.
-  - Debugging
+  - Debugging.
-  - RViz visualization widget
+  - RViz visualization widget.
   - 3D stereo rendering, using 2 connected cameras to display 3D images, it displays a different view to each eye so that the scene appears to have depth.
 RViz provides a CLI tool that lets you execute python or c++ scripts with controls.